-Cool Culinaria Ultimate Giclee Prints on 130lb paper.
-11oz Ceramic Mugs.
+Cool Culinaria Ultimate Giclee Prints on 300-315 GSM archival art paper.
+Pillows, Ceramic Mugs and Cork-backed coasters.
 All printed in USA.